denislowe/logrotate-to-s3/README.md

     apt-get install procmail

 ## Configuration ##
-If the script files are installed into the `/usr/local/bin/event-capture` directory then the only config changed required is in the s3cmd.cfg file
+If the script files are installed into the `/usr/local/bin/event-capture` directory then the only config changed required is in the s3cmd.cfg and event-capture-s3-upload.sh files

 **s3cmd.cfg**

 - access_key =
 - secret_key =

+**event-capture-s3-upload.sh**

+S3_PATH=

 ## Running hourly within cron ##